oh-jinwoo94/gkm-align/README.md

 (*note: 'diff_strand' indicates that the human and mouse loci are inverted relative to each another in their respective genome builds.)
 </pre>

-gkm-align can be applied at the whole genome level by providing a pre-computed list of conserved syntenic loci.
+gkm-align can be applied at the whole-genome level by providing a pre-computed list of conserved syntenic loci.
 It may consist of a list of flanking windows around known conserved transcription start sites, or it may include a list of predicted syntenic intergenic loci derived from a comprehensive list of short sequence matches, as was done for the gkm-align manuscript.
 In this part of the tutorial, I will describe how to perform whole-genome alignment with gkm-align using syntenic intergenic loci generated using short sequence matches.

-To generate the list of human-mouse syntenic intergenic loci, run following command lines.
+To generate the list of human-mouse syntenic intergenic loci, run the following command lines:
 <pre>
 cd examples/whole_genome/
 bash generate_syntenic_loci_to_align.sh